ElePT/qiskit_sphinx_theme/docs/migrations/opflow_operator_logic.rst

 Primitive and List Ops
 ----------------------
-Most of the workflows that previously relied in components from ``opflow.primitive_ops`` and ``opflow.list_ops`` can now leverage ``quantum_info.operators`` elements instead.
-Some of these classes don't require a 1-1 replacement because they were created to interface with other opflow components.
+Most of the workflows that previously relied in components from ``opflow.primitive_ops`` and ``opflow.list_ops`` can now leverage elements from ``quantum_info.operators`` instead.
+Some of these classes do not require a 1-1 replacement because they were created to interface with other opflow components.

 PrimitiveOps